This section will lead you step by step to create a cellular connection with the Raspberry Pi 4G/LTE Cellular Modem Kit

-1. Attach the mini PCIe module to the HAT
+1. Attach the mini PCIe module in the kit to the HAT

 2. Attach the antenna to the mini PCIe module